 This draft environmental impact report (Draft EIR) provides an analysis of overall cumulative impacts of the project taken together with other past, present, and probable future projects producing related impacts, as required by Section 15130 of the California Environmental Quality Act Guidelines (State CEQA Guidelines).
 The goal of such an exercise is twofold: first, to determine whether the overall long-term impacts of all such projects would be cumulatively significant; and second, to determine whether the Rocklin Crossings project itself would cause a "cumulatively considerable" (and thus significant) incremental contribution to any such cumulatively significant impacts.
 (See State CEQA Guidelines Sections 15130[a]-[b], Section 15355[b], Section 15064[h], Section 15065[c]; Communities for a Better Environment v.
 California Resources Agency [2002] 103 Ca1.App.4th 98, 120.)
-In other words, the required analysis intends to first create a broad context in which to assess the project's incremental contribution to any significant cumulative impacts is itself, and then to determine whether the project's incremental contribution to any significant cumulative impacts from all projects is itself significant (i.e., "cumulatively considerable" in CEQA parlance).
+In other words, the required analysis intends to first create a broad context in which to assess the project's incremental contribution to anticipated cumulative impacts, viewed on a geographic scale well beyond the project site itself, and then to determine whether the project's incremental contribution to any significant cumulative impacts from all projects is itself significant (i.e., "cumulatively considerable" in CEQA parlance).